 Clear Prep+Finishā¢, or a leather clear coat, when applied with a sponge, can dry rather glossy.
 This is because the sponge applies a thicker film … Read more

 A milky white haze is a rare occurrence.
-It usually occurs on dark colors where Clear Prep+Finish⢠was applied too thickly and over-worked as it … Read more
+It usually occurs on dark colors where Clear Prep+Finish⢠was applied too thickly and / or over-worked … Read more

 Dull Sealer and Satin Sealer are a special order clear topcoat for: Dull and Satin Sealers are an acrylic-urethane blend, whereas our Clear Prep+Finish⢠is … Read more